Nellie Bowles

-Nellie Bowles (/ˈnɛli boʊlz/ NEL-ee-_-bolz) is an American journalist and satirist.
+Nellie Bowles (born April 20, 1987) is an American journalist and satirist.
 Before co-founding The Free Press with her spouse Bari Weiss, she was noted for covering the technology world of Silicon Valley.
-She has written for the English-language Argentine daily the Buenos Aires Herald, the San Francisco Chronicle, The California Sunday Magazine, the technology journalism website Recode, the British daily The Guardian beginning in 2016, then for Vice News, The New York Times and most recently The Free Press.
+Bowles has written for the English-language Argentine daily the Buenos Aires Herald, the San Francisco Chronicle, The California Sunday Magazine, the technology journalism website Recode, the British daily The Guardian beginning in 2016, then for Vice News, The New York Times, and most recently The Free Press.

 Career

 From 2017 to 2021, Bowles covered technology and culture for The New York Times, mostly while based in the San Francisco Bay Area.
 In 2020, she received the Robert F. Kennedy Journalism Award and the Gerald Loeb Award for investigative reporting along with two colleagues for her investigation into online child abuse; according to editor Dean Murphy, their "deep, persistent and compassionate reporting" served to "hold both government and big tech accountable, and tell the stories of untold children who have endured this abuse in silence."
 Bowles covered the technology and business world of high-tech startups and venture capital, and has written about personalities such as Elon Musk, Eric Schmidt, and iHeartMedia CEO Bob Pittman.
 She covered the exclusive conference of technology CEOs called Further Future, and has written about subjects such as doxxing and cryptocurrency.
 She appeared twice on the Charlie Rose show.

 Bowles's reporting is often controversial; for example, her account of her interview with Jordan Peterson attracted much attention.
 She has moderated televised discussions on free speech in the digital age, and has written about gender equality in the tech world.
 Her reports on the conflict between Israelis and Palestinians have sometimes generated additional controversy.
 Harvard professor and legal scholar Lawrence Lessig sued Bowles and The New York Times for defamation over her reporting on Lessig's writings about Jeffrey Epstein's donations to the MIT Media Lab in the Times.
 Lessig dropped the suit after the headline and lede were changed to better represent his views.